Nirmitee.io

 According to the CAQH Index, the healthcare industry spends $13.6 billion annually on claim status inquiries alone.
 Manual phone calls to payer representatives cost $7.53 per transaction, while electronic 276/277 transactions cost $0.30.
 That is a 96% cost reduction that most organizations have only partially captured.
-The real opportunity is not just electronic submission of 276 requests, but automated parsing, routing, and resolution of the 277 responses that come back.
+The real opportunity is not just the electronic submission of 276 requests, but the automated parsing, routing, and resolution of the 277 responses that come back.

 This guide provides the technical depth required to build an end-to-end 277 automation pipeline: X12 segment parsing in Python, status code classification, AI-powered routing for exception handling, and integration with denial management dashboards.
 If you are building RCM automation, integrating with clearinghouses, or trying to reduce your days in A/R, this is the reference you need.